mbjurca/RT_GS2/README.md

 ### Train Gaussian Splatting models

-The first step of our pipeline involves the training the gaussian models seperately.
-This is done using the instructions in the original [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting).
+The first step of our pipeline involves the training of the gaussian models.
+This is done using the instructions in the original [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting), for each scene seperately.
 Each dataset has to be transformed in order to accomodate the requirements of the model.
 The resulting gaussian models have to be stored TEXTTEXTTEXTTEXTTEXTTEXTTEXTTEXTTEXTTEXTTEXT.

 ### Train View-independent 3D Gaussian feature learning (Self-Supervised Constrastive Learning)